🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 • Long-haired dogs or dense fur: Daily with an undercoat rake or dematting brush.

-• TIP: Brushing acts like a small massage – it strengthens the bond and promotes blood circulation.
+• TIP: Brushing acts like a small massage – it strengthens the bond and promotes circulation.

 2. Drying After Walks – More Than Just a Towel

-• Don't forget between the toes: Moisture collects there, which can soften the skin and make it susceptible to fungi or bacteria.
+• Don't forget between the toes: Moisture collects there, the skin can soften and become susceptible to fungi or bacteria.

 • Dry ears: Especially floppy ears retain moisture.

-• DIY Dog Bathrobe: An old, large terry cloth bathrobe can be cut and adjusted with Velcro fasteners – this dries the fur faster and keeps the dog warm.
+• DIY Dog Bathrobe: An old, large terry bathrobe can be cut and adjusted with Velcro fasteners – this way the fur dries faster and the dog stays warm.

-• For very wet fur: Use dog terry cloth coats or a hairdryer on a low setting.
+• For very wet fur: Use dog terry robes or a hairdryer on a low setting.

 3. Bathing Only in Exceptional Cases

-• Frequent bathing destroys the skin's protective oily layer.
+• Frequent bathing destroys the skin's protective fat layer.

 • In autumn, rinsing with clear water is usually sufficient.